 The BRN acknowledges that, while it has made improvements in its processing timeframes since 2016, it has not been able to meet the PM4 target timeline (540 days or 18 months).
-As noted above, this is common among DCA boards.
 The BRN reports that it will continue to work to improve performance in this area.
 Currently, the BRN is completing disciplinary cases within 20 months on average.
 This is an improvement from 2016 when the BRN was at 25 months.